School of Medicine

 Showing 1-10 of 17 Results

 BioGraduated from Medical School from Universidade de São Paulo (2013).
 Completed training in General Surgery (2016), Colorectal Surgery (2018), and doctorate in Gastroenterology at Hospital das Clínicas da Faculdade de Medicina da Universidade de São Paulo (2021).

-Previous work focused on prevention and treatment of anal and rectal cancer, on the interaction between HPV infection and anal neoplasia, and in optimizing surgical outcomes in patients with inflammatory bowel diseases and colorectal cancer.
+Previous work focused on prevention and early treatment of anal and rectal cancer, and on the interaction between HPV infection and anal neoplasia.

 Lindsay Anne Sceats MD